Life insurance is a financial safety net for your partner, your kids, your life...Read more

 It is an exciting yet strange time to be a first-time home buyer.
 Interest rates are rising, which is nerve-wracking, but are still relatively low, which is attractive.
 The market is competitive and, in many areas, favors sellers.
 There are, of course, some general home-buying dos and don’ts which change little over time (make sure you can afford the monthly mortgage payment, do an inspection, have your financing in place, carefully evaluate whether you should actually buy, not rent…).

 But if you want to buy a home now or now-ish, what should you know about navigating today’s market?

-To find out, we asked Steve Wydler, a broker (at Wydler Brothers) who works in a market known as the DMV — Washington, DC, and nearby suburbs of Virginia and Maryland.
+To find out, we asked Steve Wydler, a associate broker (at Wydler Brothers of Compass) who works in a market known as the DMV — Washington, DC, and nearby suburbs of Virginia and Maryland.
 It’s a competitive seller’s market, and as such it provides useful examples and guidance for navigating similar markets in other parts of the country.
 Here’s what we learned.

 In this article: